happyacro/blinktag/README.md

 # blinktag.css
 I miss the &lt;blink&gt; tag.
 Don't you?

 Documentation is dumb.
-Just go look at the [demo](http://www.happyacro.com/blinktag.html), or clone this repo and check out blinktag.html.
+Just go look at the [demo](http://www.happyacro.com/blinktag.html), or clone this repo and check out <a href="/blinktag.html">blinktag.html</a>.

 You're welcome.